decodelabs/zest/README.md

 ### View consumption

-To make use of Zest, you will need to consume the assest from the manifest.
+To make use of Zest, you will need to consume the generated assets from the manifest in your views.
-As it stands, there are no pre-build view adapters (there are many different view libraries out there!!), however you can adapt the one you use like this:
+As it stands, there are no pre-built view adapters (there are many different view libraries out there!!), however you can adapt the one you use like this:

 ```php
 use DecodeLabs\Genesis;